Thinking About Getting a Dog? What Most People Don’t Consider

 Sadly, too many dogs end up surrendered to shelters because the previous owner didn’t have the time.
 Being honest about your lifestyle will keep both you and your dog happy.

 Many dog lovers want to enjoy the company of two or more dogs.
 Before committing to the multidog household, don’t forget dogs are expensive.
-The additional costs for another set of dog products, veterinary care, doggie daycare, and grooming has the potential to impact your monthly budget.
+The additional costs for more dog supplies especially food, veterinary care, doggie daycare, and grooming has the potential to impact your monthly budget.

 Also remember, just because you want to add a dog to the household doesn’t mean your existing dog will appreciate the idea.
 Dogs that are considered dog tolerant are very happy with the status quo and a new dog won’t change that.
 Your senior dog will likely not appreciate the antics of a young, exuberant puppy pawing, and biting at their achy bodies.
 Should you decide to move forward with your plan to expand the family, do take the time to introduce the dogs in an appropriate manner and allow them time to adjust to one another.